gordicaleksa/pytorch-GAT/README.md

 ### Visualization tools

-If you want to visualize t-SNE embeddings or the attention just uncomment the `visualize_embedding_space_or_attention()` function.
+If you want to visualize t-SNE embeddings, attention or embeddings uncomment the `visualize_gat_properties` function and set `visualization_type` to:

-Set `visualize_attention` to:
+* `VisualizationType.ATTENTION` - if you wish to visualize attention across node neighborhoods
-* `True` if you wish to visualize attention
+* `VisualizationType.EMBEDDING` - if you wish to visualize the embeddings (via t-SNE)
-* `False` if you wish to visualize the embeddings (via t-SNE)
+* `VisualizationType.ENTROPY` - if you wish to visualize the entropy histograms

-And you'll get crazy visualizations like these ones:
+And you'll get crazy visualizations like these ones (`VisualizationType.ATTENTION` option):

 <p align="center">
 <img src="data/readme_pics/attention3.jpg" width="410"/>